gjstirling/Bank-Kata-Scala/README.md

 ## Usage

 Clone this reposistory
-To see example usage of program run this command:
+To see example usage of program run this command to run the tests:
 ```
-scala ./src/main/scala/requirements.scala
+sbt test
 ```

 ## Feedback/Improvements